 330-6.1.5.1 Thickness Control: Ensure the spread rate is within plus or minus 5% of the target spread rate.
+For Type SP-4.75 and FC-4.75 mixtures, ensure the spread rate is within 10% of the target spread rate.
 When determining the spread rate, use, at a minimum, an average of five truckloads of mix and at a maximum, an average of 10 truckloads of mix, except for windrow paving, use an average of three truckloads of mix.
 When the average spread rate is beyond plus or minus 5% of the target spread rate, monitor the thickness of the pavement layer closely and adjust the construction operations.